Contemporary Social Issues in Hispanic Media

 Experience the cruelty of a war through the eyes of literature and the arts.
 Be a witness of how poets, playwrights, novelists, filmmakers, painters, and children have faced the disorder and chaos of this war.
 Learn more about Spanish artistic history by studying a novel, a play, poetry, movies, paintings by artists such as Picasso, and children’s drawings.

-Introduction to Spanish language and Hispanic cultures with emphasis on understanding, speaking, reading, and writing.
+An introduction to Spanish language and Hispanic cultures with emphasis on spoken and written communication skills.
 (4 credits)

 A continuation of SPAN 101.
 Prerequisite: SPAN 101 or equivalent.
 (4 credits)

-SPAN 220 / Selected Readings in Hispanic Literatures
+SPAN 220 / Approaches to Hispanic Literary Studies

 The reading and discussion of works of Hispanic literature representative of various literary genres, with emphasis on the techniques of literary analysis.
-Prerequisite: SPAN 204.
-(4 credits)
+Some sections of this course may be used to fulfill both the Writing Intensive and Humanities: Literature components of the General Education requirements.
+Prerequisite: one of SPAN 204, SPAN 230, or SPAN 231.
+(3 credits)

 A course intended to further the student’s knowledge of the varied elements of Spanish history and culture.
 Lectures and individual oral participation in Spanish.
-Prerequisite: SPAN 204.
+Prerequisite: SPAN 204, SPAN 220, or SPAN 231.
 (4 credits)

-A course intended to further the student’s knowledge of the varied elements of Spanish-American history and culture.
-Lectures and individual participation in Spanish.
-Prerequisite: SPAN 204.
+A course intended to further the student’s knowledge of the varied elements of Latin American history and culture.
+Lectures and discussion in Spanish.
+Prerequisite: one of SPAN 204, SPAN 220, or SPAN 230.
 (4 credits)

 SPAN 303 / Advanced Communication in Spanish